neuefische/web-exercises/sessions/react-with-local-storage/journal-app-with-local-storage/README.md

 Make your journal entries persistent by saving them to local storage.

-> 💡 You can use this template as a starting point.
-But if you are far enough along with your own Journal App, please use that instead.

 ## Task

 Install the [`use-local-storage-state`](https://github.com/astoilkov/use-local-storage-state) package and use it to make the journal entries persistent.